koder77/l1vm/l1vm-osv-capstan/README.md

 In this directory is a build environment for OSV unikernel OS:
 [OSV](https://github.com/cloudius-systems/osv)

-You have to switch SDL support of in the include/global.h file.
+You have to switch SDL support off in the include/global.h file.
 And also must install "capstan" build tool.
 See OSV documentation!

 The build script builds the L1VM as a shared library and builds a OSV Qemu image